-A simple and easy recipe to make your own natural, non-toxic hand purifier using essential oils and witch hazel that’s safe for the whole family!
+A simple and easy recipe to make your own natural hand purifiying spray using essential oils and witch hazel that’s safe for the whole family!

 Even though my kids are young, aren’t in school and it’s still hot outside, we keep getting viruses that often, at least for me, turn into bacterial infections.
 I take them to the nursery at our local YMCA, so they pick up all kinds of yucky stuff from the younger siblings of kids who are in school.
 We don’t have nearly as much trouble in the summertime.